anita56yu/noteapp_iid_tdd/docs/FEATURES.md

     - [x] **T1.9:** Add a `DeleteNote` method to the `NoteUsecase`.
     - [x] **T1.10:** Implement the `DELETE /notes/{id}` API endpoint.
     - [x] **T1.11:** Refactor `NoteUsecase` to translate repository-specific errors into use case-level errors.
+    - [ ] **T1.12:** Add a 'LastModifiedTime' field to the Note model and update relevant use cases and repository methods.
 - [ ] **F2:** Note Content Management.
 A note is composed of text and pictures.
 Users can add, edit, and delete note contents.
     - [x] **T2.1:** Redefine the `Note` and `Content` models in the `domain` layer.
     - [x] **T2.2:** Implement `AddContent` and `Contents` methods on the `Note` entity in the domain layer.